-What are acceptance criteria?
-Examples & Templates
+What are Acceptance Criteria?
+Examples, Types & Templates

 When you’re developing software and mobile apps, it’s important to make sure you define your expectations as early as possible in the process.